Bill Philipps and Me

 “Jennifer, okay.
 Did you have trouble finding me?”

-“No, google maps are a modern life saver.”
-Nervously, I explain: “I hope you don’t mind giving a blind reading?”
+“No, google maps.
+A modern life saver.”
+Nervously, I explained, “I hope you don’t mind giving a blind reading?”

-“Oh, no, of course not.
-I actually prefer it.
+“Oh, no. I actually prefer it.
 People usually give me too much information and it interferes with the reading.”

 “Would you like to record this?”

 “Can I?”
 I asked uncertainly, surprised by this as well.
 I removed my phone, turned on the recording app and set it on the coffee table.

 “Of course.
 Sometimes I say things that won’t make sense, but later you understand what they mean.”